 So, physical protection such as shade, sensible clothing and hats are the best sun protection measures for babies.

 During the winter period in Canberra (around June and July) UV levels are 'low' each day (under 3) and sun protection behaviour can be "relaxed", this will assist in the maintenance of your baby's vitamin D levels over the winter period.
 However if spending time outdoors during this 'low' UV period then it is a good idea to minimise your baby's direct UV exposure by wearing sensible clothing and a hat and seeking out some shade.

 When babies are taking part in outdoor activities and events between August and May in Canberra, ensure they are always well protected from the sun's direct ultra violet radiation when levels reach 3 and above.
 Download our free SunSmart App to assist you and your family with daily sun protection times in Canberra.

-For more information read Cancer Council Australia's Position Statement - Sun protection and infants (0-12 months).
+For more information read Cancer Council Australia's Fact Sheet - Sun protection and babies (0-12 months).

 Head lice have not been found to live in hats.
 Head lice very rarely fall from the head and require blood to survive.
 Head lice feed three to four times a day and without blood, will dehydrate in six hours in a dry climate and 24 hours in a humid climate.
 An egg requires warmth to hatch and is the reason why they are laid close to the scalp.
 The further away from the scalp, the less likely they are to survive.
 Hats do not provide the right conditions for head lice to survive and thrive.